Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 "My pattern tells me lots of things.
 Doesn't mean I listen."

 "Clever girl.
 That's why I like you."
 He gestured her deeper into the warehouse, away from the runners at the exits, into a corner where the shadows were thick enough to hide what happened in them.
 "The job is simple.
-The Còcalnòc house, tomorrow night—Pattern Day eve.
-The family will be distracted with preparations.
+The Còcalnòc house, tomorrow night.
+The family will be hosting visitors—some kind of meeting with allies.
 You go in through the east window, second floor.
-Find the home office.
-Find the strongbox.
+Find the strongbox in the home office.
 Take the documents inside."

 "What documents?"